Retail Energy Providers vs. Utility Companies: Understanding the Difference

 - Retail Energy Providers vs. Utility Companies: Understanding the Difference

-You might be wondering: What is a retail energy provider?
-Since energy deregulation began in the gas industry in the late 1970s and the electricity industry in the late 1990s, energy providers have been permitted to sell natural gas and electricity directly to consumers in those states that have deregulated.
-In those states with energy choice, consumers can choose among energy suppliers, driving down costs while improving service and sparking innovation.
+You might be wondering: Is electricity a utility service?
+What is a retail energy provider?
+Since energy deregulation (also called competition) began in the gas industry in the late 1970s and the electricity industry in the late 1990s, energy providers have been permitted to sell natural gas and electricity directly to consumers in those states that are deregulated.
+In states with energy choice, consumers can choose among energy suppliers, which may help to drive down costs of your supply rate while offering excellent customer service and sparking innovation.
 In this article, you will learn how a competitive energy market gives you energy choice.

 What is a utility company?